-May His great name be exalted and sanctified In the world that He created as He willed.
-May He give reign to His Kingship in your life time and in your days, And in the lifetimes of the entire Family of Israel,

-Swiftly and soon.
+May His areat name be exalted and sanctified In the world that He created as He willed.
+May He give reign to His Kingship in your life time and in your days, And in the lifetimes of the entire Family of Israel, Swiftly and soon.
+Now say: Amen.
 May His great Name be blessed forever and ever.
 Blessed, praised, glorified, exalted, extolled Mighty, upraised, and lauded be the Name of the Holy One.

-Blessed is He

-Beyond any blessing and song,

-Praise and consolation that are uttered in the world.
+Blessed is He Beyond any blessing and song, Praise and consolation that are uttered in the world.
+Now say: Amen.
 May there be abundant peace from Heaven, And life upon us and upon all Israel.
+Now say: Amen.
 He who makes peace in His heights, may He make peace Upon us and upon all Israel.
+Now say: Amen.